 - Teva® (Serenity)

-It is important to change pads frequently to prevent skin breakdown.
-It is also important to keep the rectal area clean.
-Wash with gentle soap and water.
-Apply ointment after each diarrheal movement.
+It is important to change the pads frequently to prevent skin irritation.
+It is also important to keep the area near your rectum clean.
+Wash the area with gentle soap and water.
+Apply ointment after each bowel movement.
 Ointments you can use include:

 - Desitin® ointment

 You may have a feeling that your food is stuck in your throat.
 You may cough after swallowing.
-This can mean the food is getting into your lungs.
-This is called aspiration.
-It can cause pneumonia.
-These symptoms are more common in patients whose cancer is in the chest or neck.
+This can mean the food is getting into your lungs, which is called “aspiration.”
+This can cause pneumonia.
+These symptoms are more common in people whose cancer is located in the chest or neck.
 Tell your doctor or nurse if you have these symptoms.

 Your doctor may tell you it is not safe to eat or drink at all.
-In that case, hydration by vein may be considered.
-(See “Hydration”)
+In that case, you may need IV hydration.
+See the section called “Hydration” above.

-You may need only a change of diet.
-It includes chopping your food or pureeing it to make it easier to swallow.
-You might also use a thickening agent such as Thicken-Up® to make it safe for you to swallow.
+You may need only a change of diet, including chopping your food or puréeing it to make it easier to swallow.
+Ask your nurse for the resource Eating Guide for Puréed and Mechanical Soft Diets.
+You may also use a thickening agent such as Thicken-Up® to make it safe for you to swallow.

 Fatigue is a persistent sensation of tiredness or lack of energy.
 It is the most common symptom at the end of life.
 It can range from mild to severe.
-Patients often tell us they cannot walk even short distances.
-It is important to try to minimize fatigue because this symptom can worsen others such as depression, sadness, and feelings of loss.
+People often tell us they cannot walk even short distances.
+Fatigue can also make other symptoms worse, such as depression, sadness, and feelings of loss.
 All of these are common at the end of life.

 Pain often makes fatigue worse.
-Ignoring or trying to endure pain may cause stress and intensify fatigue.
-Do not wait until your pain level is high to take pain medicine.
-It is better to take it when pain is at a 3 or 4 level on a 0 to 10 scale.
-When you have less pain, you are likely to be more at peace.
-You may even be interested in other activities.
+Ignoring or trying to endure pain may cause stress and make your fatigue worse.
+Do not wait until your pain level is high to take pain medication.

-- Medicines may help with fatigue.
+- Medications may help with fatigue.
 You can take these when you need them.
 You do not have to take them every day.
 Your doctor or nurse practitioner can prescribe them for you.

-- Anti-anxiety medicines or antidepressants may help you feel better overall.
+- Antianxiety or antidepressant medications may help you feel better overall.
 Ask your doctor if you should try them.

-- Sadness is the emotion that expresses loss.
-This emotion can affect fatigue.
-Discuss it with your family members and friends.
+- Sadness can make your fatigue worse.
+If you are feeling this way, discuss it with your family and friends.
 Tell your doctor, nurse, social worker, or chaplain.
-If they understand how you are feeling, they can be of help.
+If they understand how you are feeling, they can try to help.

 - Sitting up or getting out of bed may help to lessen fatigue if you have a hard time walking.
-However, try to walk short distances every day.
+However, try to walk short distances every day, if you can.

-- Reading, writing, or doing another activity may keep you involved.
+- Reading, writing, or doing another activity may keep you more alert.
 This can lessen your fatigue.